 8-17- Welcome to 7th grade math class!
 Today we began Chapter 1 which will cover variables and expressions, integers and absolute value, adding integers, subtracting integers, multiplying and dividing integers, writing expressions and equations, and will finish with solving equations using addition, subtraction, multiplication, and division.
 Expect a test around the second week of September.

 11-5 We ended up with the Chpt 4 test on 11/2.
-We began chpt 5 today which covers convert between fractions and decimals, multiplying and dividing rational numbers, adding and subtracting fractions with like and unlike denominators with negatives involved, a revisiting of measures of central tendancy, solving equations with rational numbers, and arithmetic and geometric sequences.
+We began chpt 5 today which covers converting between fractions and decimals, multiplying and dividing rational numbers, adding and subtracting fractions with like and unlike denominators with negatives involved, a revisiting of measures of central tendancy, solving equations with rational numbers, and arithmetic and geometric sequences.
 This is a very long chapter.
 A lot can happen to get us off track, but for now, I hope to have a test near Nov.
 28th.

 10-15 We began Chpt 4 today which covers, monomials, powers and exponents, prime factorization with variables, Greatest Common Factors with variables, simplifying algebraic fractions, multiplying and dividing monomials, negative exponents, and scientific notation.
 Look for a test near October 30th.